surroundaustralia/kg-ui-toolkit/README.md

   - collection (parent container) navigation - find out more about the object from its container - if known.
 (NB the object property to define the container will vary from type to type)
 3. simple Map based search and display - with object display on click on map or tabular view of results
 4. More functions TBD.

+## Usage

+The project is intended to be used as a git-submodule from within the UI project.
+It is also expected to be used as a Cargo workspace member.